5 Security Recommendations for Your Annual Budget

 - Area-Controlled Small Business Security - May 23, 2023

 - A More Secure Business This Spring - April 6, 2023

 - Life Safety and Environmental Monitoring Support - February 27, 2023

 Retail stores, like many businesses, are looking at tightening their budgets this year.
 But if last year has taught us anything, it’s that safety and security must remain high priorities.
 Theft, vandalism and even violence have crushed retailers this year, and no one can say for sure what the future will bring.
 With that in mind, here are five security recommendations.

 1. NVR for Video Storage

 Storing your security video on a hardwired DVR system is no longer the best practice.
 With everything else converting to digital, a wireless network video recorder (NVR) is now the industry standard.
 There are no wires or cables required with an NVR, and the technology is compatible with both analog and IP cameras.
-If upgrading cameras isn’t in the budget for 2021, that’s okay; your NVR can work with your existing cameras until the time is right to replace them.
+If upgrading cameras isn’t in the budget for this year, that’s okay; your NVR can work with your existing cameras until the time is right to replace them.

 2. Video Analytics for Cameras